TechForPalestine/palestine-datasets/site/updates/2024-04-27-killed-list-update.md

 We focused on assessing record conflicts based on the provided identification number only.
 If our existing list had a record with the same identification value, we checked the field changes (the "diff") to determine whether the change was acceptable using the following methodology:

 - if the age only changed by a year, we allowed the change as it's likely a reference date or rounding issue (the initial Ministry list was provided in a form that had an unfixed reference date of the current day and our prior list fixed that to January 5, 2024 per source dating)
-- if a comparison of names using Levenshtein Distance led to a change amounting to less than 30% of the original name's length, we allowed the change (based on a sampled manual review of the changes this seemed acceptable, but we will continue refining this method with the help of those fluent in arabic)
+- if a comparison of names using Levenshtein Distance led to a change amounting to less than 30% of the original name's length, we allowed the change, but only if the new name didn't rely more on our fallback auto translation library than it did before
 - if an age or date of birth was not on the existing record and it was on the incoming one, we accepted it

 This process helped us narrow in on specific record sets to refine our approach.